CasKei/StudyVault/Term4/CompStruct/Notes/Turing Machine and Programmability.md

 If we manage to create a physical manifestation of Universal Turing Machine, we need to ensure that this machine is **programmable**.
 This can be achieved by designing an **instruction set** so that we can write “programs” / “algorithms” _using these instruction set_.
 Hence allowing it to emulate the behavior of whatever machine $k$ when running the program with its corresponding input $j$ on this machine.

-> An instruction set is a set of standard _basic_ commands that we can use as **building blocks** so that we can write a bigger programs that will cause the machine running it to emulate complex tasks.
+> An [[Designing an Instruction Set|instruction set]] is a set of standard _basic_ commands that we can use as **building blocks** so that we can write a bigger programs that will cause the machine running it to emulate complex tasks.

 >We can say that our computer is **programmable**, because the program that we wrote is translated into **a set of instructions** that our machine can understand.